 |Food: The quality and nutrient content of the food eaten will majorly affect managing your Frenchies’ constipation.
 Particularly, the amount of fiber in the food can impact constipation; therefore, having the right amount should help improve intestine motility and minimize constipation. |

-Feeding too much or too little fiber, though, can exacerbate constipation, so talk to your veterinarian, and they should be able to provide adequate diet recommendations.
+Feeding too much or too little fiber can exacerbate constipation, so talk to your veterinarian, and they should be able to provide adequate diet recommendations.

 Avoid These When Your Frencie Is Constipated

 There is indeed a lot of misleading advice online regarding natural treatments for dog constipation.
-It is important to remember that you must always speak to your veterinarian before any remedy is offered to your Frenchie.
+It is important to remember that you must always speak to your veterinarian before offering any remedy to your Frenchie.

 |Enemas: Enemas must only be delivered by a veterinarian and therefore should not be given at home.
 The chance of harm or even contamination is significant, so professionals need to manage this procedure.|